dronekit/dronekit-python/docs/guide/getting_started.rst

 .. code:: bash

-    sudo apt-get install python-pip python-dev python-opencv python-serial python-pyparsing python-wxgtk2.8
+    sudo apt-get install python-pip python-dev

-The remaining dependencies (including `MAVProxy <http://tridge.github.io/MAVProxy/>`_), are installed when you get DroneKit-Python from the public PyPi repository:
+The remaining dependencies are installed when you get DroneKit-Python from the public PyPi repository:

 .. code:: bash